Connecting to Your Machine

-Awesome!
-Now we've got OpenPnP installed on your computer, and we've got the default configuration loaded up.
-Our next step is getting connected to the machine and getting familiar with OpenPnP's UI.
-See also our setup video.
+With OpenPnP installed on your computer and the default configuration installed, the next step is connecting to the machine and getting familiar with OpenPnP's UI.

 -